 Technical provisions are valued based on best estimate cash flows, adjusted to reflect the time value of money using risk-free discount rates.
 The risk margin is then added to reflect the uncertainty in the underlying cash flows.
 The risk margin is calculated by estimating the cost of the capital required to run off the business, discounted using the risk-free discount rates.
-The risk-free discount rates described here are prescribed by the PRA for each reporting period (note this is a change from previous years when this was provided by European Insurance and Occupational Pensions Authority ("EIOPA")).
+The risk-free discount rates described here are prescribed by the PRA for each reporting period.